Addressing Liability Concerns to Support Cleanup and Land Reuse Publications

 Cleanup enforcement's addressing liability concerns to support cleanup and land reuse publications include a variety of documents:

-Revitalizing Contaminated Lands: Addressing Liability Concerns (June 2014).
-The "Revitalization Handbook" web page provides access to the 2014 edition of the cleanup enforcement handbook, a compilation of tools and a discussion of how to use them in evaluating the benefits of revitalizing contaminated property.
+The Revitalizing Handbook - Addressing Liability Concerns at Contaminated Properties (December 2019).
+The "Revitalization Handbook" web page provides access to the 2019 edition of the cleanup enforcement handbook, a compilation of tools and a discussion of how to use them in evaluating the benefits of revitalizing contaminated property.

 Next Generation Cleanup Compendium of Examples (September 2016).
 Compendium is to expand how Next Generation Compliance approaches have been used to improve environmental cleanup performance under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund), the Resource Conservation and Recovery Act (RCRA), and state cleanup authorities.

 Liability Reference Guide for Siting Renewable Energy on Contaminated Properties (July 2014).
 Reference document provides answers to renewable energy developers' common questions associated with liability and potentially contaminated property.

 Top 10 Questions to Ask When Buying a Superfund Site (May 2008).
 Ten answers to questions a prospective purchaser may have when deciding whether to purchase property at a privately owned Superfund site.